-"It was tough the first couple of weeks (after earning the Victoriaville captaincy), since it's a feeling-out process and he was filling in for a guy who was captain for three years," Jean told NHL.com.
+"It was tough the first couple of weeks (after earning the Victoriaville captaincy), since it's a feeling-out process and he was filling in for a guy who was captain for three years," Jean said.
 "But we're helping him become an even better captain.

 "The thing about Danault is he's a tremendous worker.
 He's dedicated to the game, but now he's taking more and more leadership and it's contagious.
 He has the admiration of every single one of his teammates just on how hard he works."

 The desire to bring out the best in his teammates is something that fuels Danault.

 As a youngster, he regularly tagged along with his father, Alain, to just about every Victoriaville home game at the Colisée Desjardins.
 Alain was the team's public address announcer.
 It was around that same time that Danault began to dream that one day he'd be donning the Tigers' yellow and black and playing a big role for the team.

 "I just wanted to play one day for the Tigres and it's my dream," he said.
 "At the end of games that my father announced, I'd go down to the (locker) room … and waited at the door where the players enter.
 When they go out, I said 'Hello' to everybody.
 Now, I'm a Tigre."